-Doctors diagnose ASD by looking at a person’s behavior and development.
-ASD can usually be reliably diagnosed by the age of two.
-It is important for those with concerns to seek out an assessment as soon as possible so that a diagnosis can be made, and treatment can begin.
+Health care providers diagnose ASD by evaluating a person’s behavior and development.
+ASD can usually be reliably diagnosed by the age of 2.
+It is important to seek an evaluation as soon as possible.
+The earlier ASD is diagnosed, the sooner treatments and services can begin.

 Diagnosis in Young Children

 Diagnosis in young children is often a two-stage process.

 Stage 1: General Developmental Screening During Well-Child Checkups

 Every child should receive well-child checkups with a pediatrician or an early childhood health care provider.
 The American Academy of Pediatrics recommends that all children receive screening for developmental delays at their 9-, 18-, and 24- or 30-month well-child visits, with specific autism screenings at the 18- and 24-month well-child visits.
 A child may receive additional screenings if they are at high risk for ASD or developmental problems.

 Considering caregivers’ experiences and concerns is an important part of the screening process for young children.
 The health care provider may ask questions about the child’s behaviors and evaluate those answers in combination with information from ASD screening tools and clinical observations of the child.
 To learn more about ASD screening tools, visit the Centers for Disease Control and Prevention (CDC) website.